Masses, Sheets and Rigid SCFTs: Mass Deformations of theories

 \begin{enumerate}[label=(\alph*)] \item Theories where the flavour symmetry $F$ is non-trivial and the sheet label for the mass deformation is of the form $(\mathfrak{l}^\vee, 0)$.
 The Coulomb branches of these theories are completely smoothed by turning on all the available mass parameters.
 We denote such theory to be a \textbf{Smoothable SCFT}. \item Theories for which $F$ is trivial.
 We denote such a theory to be a \textbf{Rigid SCFT}.
 The Higgs branch of a Rigid SCFT (among the $T^\rho[G]$ theories) is always a Slodowy Slice to a distinguished nilpotent orbit in $\mathfrak{g}$. \item Theories where the flavour symmetry $F$ is non-trivial and the sheet label for the mass deformation is of the form $(\mathfrak{l}^\vee, \mathcal{O})$ for some non-zero nilpotent orbit $\mathcal{O}$ in the Levi $\mathfrak{l}^\vee$.
 The Coulomb branches of such theories have a residual singularity even after all the available mass deformations and turned on (and we flow to the IR).
 We denote such theory to be a \textbf{Malleable SCFT}.
 In these cases, RG flow after a full mass deformation leaves behind (in the IR) a non-trivial smaller SCFT that is Rigid. \end{enumerate}

 We illustrate the existence of the three deformation classes in a schematic way in Fig \ref{deformationclassesfig}.
+For rigid and malleable $T^\rho[G]$ theories, our identification of the mass deformed Coulomb branch depends on the conjecture about the massless Coulomb branch in \cite{Chacaltana:2012zy}.
+However, for smoothable cases, our results can be viewed a proof of this conjecture.

 While our focus in this paper has been about $T^\rho[G]$ theories, much of the geometry carries over to more general 3d $\mathcal{N}=4$ theories.
 In particular, the Coulomb branches of \textit{any} 3d $\mathcal{N}=4$ theory is a symplectic singularity and depending on the behaviour of this symplectic singularity under deformations, the theory can be slotted into one of the above deformation classes.

 \begin{changemargin}{1.5cm}{1.5cm}

 \end{changemargin}

 The separation of the defects into the three deformation classes is best understood by way of working out explicit examples.
 We do this in \S\ref{tables} and \S \ref{MoreTaxnonomy} in the form of tables.
 To compile the tables, we begin with the pair of nilpotent orbits $(\mathcal{O}_N, \mathcal{O}_H)$ describing the massless limit and then impose the conditions (\ref{omega}),(\ref{dimensioncondition}) and (\ref{flavour}).
 We recall these conditions here for convenience.
 We will denote the residue of the Higgs field before mass deformation to be $a_0$ and the residue after mass deformation to be $a_M$.
 We will denote the corresponding adjoint orbits in $\mathfrak{g}^\vee$ by $\mathcal{O}_{a_0}$ and $\mathcal{O}_{a_M}$.